vency-ai/RAG-Workflow-System/README.md

 - **Summarization Models**:
   For conversation or document summarization, the API can utilize models or chains optimized for condensing long text into concise summaries.

+**Model selection is configurable per request or in the configuration file, allowing you to tailor the API's performance and behavior to your organization's needs.**

+You can specify which model to use for answering, embedding, or evaluation by setting the `model` parameter in your API call, or by configuring defaults in `config.json` or `config.toml`.

 ---

 ## 🔒 Scalability and Security